 2. Gene Regulation and Common disease.
 Around 90% of genomic loci associated with common diseases, such as cancer, type 2 diabetes, or cardiovascular diseases, fall outside the gene boundaries and are thus hard to interpret.
 In recent years, there has been a deluge of data from genome-wide functional assays.
 The rapid expansion of computational techniques for mapping genetic correlates of intermediate molecular traits, such as gene expression, has offered opportunities to explore molecular mechanisms that underlie disease susceptibility.
 Over the past decade, quantitative trait loci mapping studies have identified tens of thousands of common genetic variants affecting the regulation of virtually every protein-coding gene in the human genome.
 Various biological aspects of these genetic associations, including genomic context and tissue specificity, disease-modifying effects, contribution to common traits, and the effect of local ancestry are established.

 We develop mechanistic models of genetic variation in gene regulation to distill scattered pieces of accumulated knowledge about trends in functional genomic data into unifying theoretical models.
 These models crystallize our best understanding of the underlying biology and expose the remaining knowledge gaps that remain to be addressed.
 Using these accurate models of gene regulation, we systematically incorporate the dosage modifying effect of regulatory alleles into genetic association analyses to enhance the resolution of the current genotype-phenotype maps to allow for a more refined mapping of the underlying biological mechanisms that are more generalizable across diverse populations.
 These efforts are in close collaboration with other scientists in the GTEx consortium and TOPMed project and involve large-scale biobank data from Vanderbilt university bioVU and the UK Biobank.
-We also contribute to functional analyses of gene expression data at the national center of excellence for GWAS in Outbred Rats at the UCSD.
-Below are two of our publications in this area.
+We also contribute to functional analyses of gene expression data (RatGTEx.org) at the national center of excellence for GWAS in Outbred Rats at UC San Diego.
+Below are a few of our publications in these areas.

 Genome Research, 2017.